“… a handgun is nothing more than a weapon to help you fight your way to a rifle. ”

 Training has evolved along with the rifles officers carry to replicate realistic scenarios.

 On Feb.
 28, 1997, an LAPD patrol unit called for assistance with a “211 in progress,” or an armed robbery.
-That call was quickly followed by a “Shots fired!
-Require backup.”
+“Shots fired!
+Require backup,” quickly followed that call.

 This call would forever change the law enforcement weapons culture.
 This was of course the infamous North Hollywood shootout where the LAPD ended up engaging two heavily armed suspects determined to avoid capture after a bank robbery.